-A high-speed and reliable internet connection with good download and upload speeds are becomingly increasingly available to small businesses.
-This can be great for e-businesses who do everything online.
-It’s also great for IP PBX and virtual business phone systems as they need stable internet access to work properly.
+A high-speed and reliable internet connection with good download and upload speeds is becoming increasingly available to small businesses.
+This can be great for e-businesses that do everything online.
+It’s also great for IP PBX and virtual business phone systems as they need stable internet access.

 How Do Your Business Phone Tools Mesh with Other Tools at the Business?

 There are a lot of tools that go into running a business smoothly.
-One of the biggest advantages of using a virtual phone system is that it is able to mesh together smoothly with other tools.
+One of the biggest advantages of using a virtual phone system is that it can mesh smoothly with other tools.

 PBX systems don’t interact with other digital tools, and IP IBX systems only manage phone calls.
 Virtual systems are able to integrate with CRM software solutions, live chat and email services, helpdesks, call scripts, survey templates, and even more.

-Businesses interfaces are becoming increasingly unified.
+Business interfaces are becoming increasingly unified.
 A unified business interface is a representation of seamlessly transitioning between all the different tools used by your team.
-It gives you a more empowered and productive workforce, which means happier, more productive, and successful customers.
-Virtual phone systems allow you to deal with each aspect of the customer interaction process through a unified interface without needing to use multiple services and software.
+It gives you a more empowered and productive workforce, which means happier, more productive, and more successful customers.
+Virtual phone systems allow you to deal with each aspect of the customer interaction process through a unified interface without needing multiple services and software.

 Best Practices for Choosing the Right Business Phone